tdoerff/pyMoBiMP/ReadMe.md

 **Author:** Tom Doerffel (2024)

+Special thanks to Manuel Landstorfer for his helpful advice and guidance in the development of this project.

 ## Project Overview

 This code simulates a thermodynamically consistent (half-cell) battery model to compute the intercalation of lithium in active materials such as graphite.